sonoro1234/LuaJIT-ImGui/README.md

 ![sample](sample.png)

 This is a LuaJIT binding for the excellent C++ intermediate gui [imgui](https://github.com/ocornut/imgui).
-Uses the cimgui_auto_implementations branch of cimgui to be the most "up to date" as possible.
+Uses cimgui to be the most "up to date" as possible.

 Notes:
 * currently this wrapper is based on version [1.64 of imgui]